10 min read

 GETTING A QUOTE

-If you’re asking your converter to help you choose a material, they will need to know what the part DOES first.
+Before you get a quote, it’s essential to know what you’re looking for and the information you can provide so you can improve the process.
+If you ask your converter to help you choose a material, they will need to know what the part DOES first.

 Will it be exposed to high temperatures?
 How long will it last?

-With all that’s been said, you’re now armed with the knowledge of how die cut costs accumulate, and you’re ready to ask for the quote you need!
+With all that’s been said, you’re now armed with the knowledge of how die cut costs accumulate, and you’re ready to ask for the quote you need.

 Lee K. House